nicolas-t/gAES/readme.md

 ##Configuration

-**Both you and the contact you want to chat with have to configure gAES.**
+*Both you and the contact you want to chat with have to configure gAES.*
 After installing gAES, it's time to configure it.
-Click on : the GreaseMonkey icon> Manage User Scripts > gAES options > Edit this User Script
+Click on : the `GreaseMonkey icon`> `Manage User Scripts` > `gAES options` > `Edit this User Script`

 let's take an exemple:
 I'm `Walker Evans` (on gmail) and I want to chat securely with `August Sander` (on gmail)

-I (Walker Evans) have to configure the begining of the script like this :
+-I (Walker Evans) have to configure the begining of the script like this :
 <pre>
 var whiteList = [{
                     user       : 'August Sander',
                     passphrase : 'abcDEF-123456-same-for-both-users'
                 }];
 </pre>

-And August Sander have to configure it like this :
+-And August Sander have to configure it like this :
 <pre>
 var whiteList = [{
                     user       : 'Walker Evans',